 Innocent babies have to pay.

 If a mother uses opiates while pregnant, her child could be born addicted to the drug.
 Its very first days are spent in agonizing withdrawal because of Neonatal Abstinence Syndrome (NAS).
 There are thousands of NAS cases right here in Tennessee.
+If you or a loved one has been hurt by taking a prescription drug, contact our offices to dicsuss your options with a dangerous drugs lawyer Memphis, TN families turn to and trust.

 Get help from an opioid lawyer TN trusts.

 The NAS cases I’ve worked on as an opioid lawyer TN trusts aren’t easy.
 This is some of the most devastating work I’ve seen throughout my career.
 I am outraged and ready to fight for your rights.
-If you believe your adopted child was exposed to opioids during pregnancy or breastfeeding, or that you suffered from NAS as in infant, please call (901) 327-1212 or contact us online for a free consultation.
+If you believe your adopted child was exposed to opioids during pregnancy or breastfeeding, or that you suffered from NAS as an infant, please call (901) 327-1212 or contact us online for a free consultation.